SimonGoring/neotomadb-manual/_build/html/_sources/db_design_concepts.txt

 The Collection Unit is equivalent to the Entity in the Global Pollen Database but was not defined in FAUNMAP.
 When the FAUNMAP data were imported into Neotoma, most localities were assigned a single «Locality» Collection Unit.
 However, for some localities, the data were assigned to different Collection Units that were clearly identifiable in FAUNMAP (see **Figure 1**).

-An `Analysis Unit <#_Table:_AnalysisUnits>`__ is a stratigraphic unit within a Collection Unit and is typically defined in the vertical dimension.
+An :ref:`Analysis Unit <AnalysisUnits>` is a stratigraphic unit within a Collection Unit and is typically defined in the vertical dimension.
 An Analysis Unit may be a natural stratigraphic unit with perhaps irregular depth and thickness or it may be an arbitrary unit defined by absolute depth and thickness.
 An excavation may have been dug in arbitrary units, for example 10 cm levels, or it may have followed natural stratagraphic boundaries, for example the «red zone» or a feature in an archaeological site.
 Although Analysis Units could be designated by an upper depth and lower depth, in Neotoma they are designated by their midpoint depth and thickness, which is more convenient for developing age models.
 Pollen and other microfossils are typically sampled at arbitrary depths, and although these samples have thicknesses corresponding to the thickness of the sampling device (usually 1 cm or less), these thicknesses are often not reported, just the depths.
 Different kinds of samples may have been taken from a single analysis unit, for example pollen, diatoms, and ostracodes.
 The Analysis Unit links these various samples together.

 In larger excavations, natural stratigraphic Analysis Units may cut across excavation squares or Collection Units, and the data are reported by Analysis Unit rather than by Collection Unit.
 In this case, the fossil data are assigned to a generic composite Collection Unit named «Locality», which has the explicitly defined Analysis Units.
 If the Analysis Units are not described or reported, then the data are assigned to a single Analysis Unit with the name «Assemblage».
 Thus, for a locality published with only faunal list, the fauna are assigned to a Collection Unit named «Locality» and to an Analysis Unit named «Assemblage».

 In FAUNMAP, Analysis Units are the primary sample units, and fauna are recorded by Analysis Unit.
 In the GPD, Analysis Units correspond to samples.

-`Samples <#_Table:_Samples>`__ are of a single data type from an Analysis Unit.
+:ref:`Samples <Samples>` are of a single data type from an Analysis Unit.
 For example, there may be a vertebrate faunal sample and a macrobotanical sample from the same Analysis Unit; or there may be a pollen sample and an ostracode sample from the same Analysis Unit.
 There can be multiple samples of the same data type from an Analysis Unit, for example two pollen samples counted by different analysts.
-Normally, vertebrate fossils from an Analysis Unit comprise a single sample;
-however, if the fossils are of mixed age, individually dated bones may be treated as separate samples, each with a precise age.
+Normally, vertebrate fossils from an Analysis Unit comprise a single sample; however, if the fossils are of mixed age, individually dated bones may be treated as separate samples, each with a precise age.
 In addition to fossils, samples may also be used for physical measurements, such as loss-on-ignition.
 Geochronologic measurements, such as radiocarbon dates, are made on geochronologic samples.

-A `Dataset <#_Table:_Samples>`__ is a set of Samples of a single data type from a Collection Unit.
+A :ref:`Dataset <Datasets>` is a set of Samples of a single data type from a Collection Unit.
 For example the pollen data from a core comprise a pollen Dataset.
 The geochronologic samples from a Collection Unit form a geochronologic Dataset.
 Every Sample is assigned to a Dataset, and every Dataset is assigned to a Collection Unit.
 Samples from different Collection Units cannot be assigned to the same Dataset (although they may be assigned to Aggregate Datasets).

 |image1|

-Figure 1.
+**Figure 1**.
 Diagram showing the relationships between tables in Neotoma, the Pollen Database, and FAUNMAP.
 Because the pollen database has only pollen, no need exists for Analysis Units, which may have multiple data types.
 FAUNMAP does not make a hierarchical distinction between Collection Units and Analysis Units, and the data for both Analysis Units and fauna are contained in the Faunal table, although within the Faunal table, implicit one-to-many relationships exist between Localities and Analysis Units and between Analysis Units and faunal data.

 Taxa and Variables
 ------------------

 In general, a sample in Neotoma has a list of taxa with some measure of abundances.
-The `Data <#_Table:_Data>`__ table in Neotoma has fields for SampleID, VariableID, and Value. **Variables**, which are listed in the `Variables <#_Table:_Variables>`__ table, consist of a **Taxon**, referenced in the `Taxa <#_Table:_Taxa>`__ table, as well as the identified **Element,** measurement **Units**, **Context**, and **Modification**.
+The :ref:`Data <Data>` table in Neotoma has fields for SampleID, VariableID, and Value. **Variables**, which are listed in the :ref:`Variables <Variables>` table, consist of a **Taxon**, referenced in the :ref:`Taxa <Taxa>` table, as well as the identified **Element,** measurement **Units**, **Context**, and **Modification**.
 A Taxon is generally a biological Taxon, but a Taxon may also be a physical attribute such as loss-on-ignition.

 For biological taxa, the **Element** is the organ or skeletal element.
 Typical faunal Elements are bones, teeth, scales, and other hard body parts.
-Bone and tooth Elements may be specifically identified (e.g.
-«tibia» or even more precisely «tibia, distal, left», «M2, lower, left»).
+Bone and tooth Elements may be specifically identified (e.g. «tibia» or even more precisely «tibia, distal, left», «M2, lower, left»).
 Some soft Elements also occur in the database (e.g. «hair» and «dung»).
 For mammals, an unspecified element is «bone/tooth».
 Elements for plant macrofossils are the organs identified (e.g. «seed», «needle», «cone bract»).
 Pollen and spores are treated simply as taxon Elements.
 Thus, *Picea* seeds, *Picea* needles, and *Picea* pollen are three different Variables.
 All three refer to a single entry in the `Taxa <#_Table:_Taxa>`__ table for *Picea*.

-Variable **Units** are the measurement units.
+  * Variable **Units** are the measurement units.
 For faunal data, the most common are «present/absent», «number of individual specimens» (NISP), and «minimum number of individuals» (MNI).
 Plant macrofossils have many different quantitative and semi-quantitative measurement Units, including concentrations and relative abundance scales.
 Measurement Units for pollen are NISP (counts) and «percent».
 For pollen the preferred measurement Unit is NISP, but for some sites only percentage data are available. *Picea* pollen NISP and *Picea* pollen percent are two different Variables.

-Variable **Contexts** for fauna include «articulated», «intrusive», and «redeposited».
+  * Variable **Contexts** for fauna include «articulated», «intrusive», and «redeposited».
 A context for pollen is «anachronic», which refers to a pollen type known to be too old for the contemporary sedimentary deposit.
 Most Variables do not have a specified context.

-Variable **Modifications** include various modifications to fossils or modifiers to Variables, including human modifications to bones (e.g.
-«bone tool», «human butchering», «burned») and preservational and taphonomic modifications (e.g. «carnivore gnawed», «fragment»).
+  * Variable **Modifications** include various modifications to fossils or modifiers to Variables, including human modifications to bones (e.g. «bone tool», «human butchering», «burned») and preservational and taphonomic modifications (e.g. «carnivore gnawed», «fragment»).
 Modifications for pollen include preservational classifications such as «corroded» and «degraded».

 Taxonomy and Synonymy
 ---------------------

 Neotoma does not change or question identifications from original sources, although taxonomic names may be synonymized to currently accepted names.
 Thus, for example, the old (although still valid) non-standard plant family names such as Gramineae and Compositae are synonimized to their standard family names terminated with «-aceae», viz.
 Poaceae and Asteraceae.
 Neotoma has not attempted to establish complete or comprehensive synonymies.
-However, the `Synonyms <#_Table:_Synonyms>`__ table lists commonly encountered synonyms.
-The descriptions of the
+However, the :ref:`Synonyms <Synonyms>` table lists commonly encountered synonyms.
+The descriptions of the :ref:`SynonymTypes <SynonymTypes>` and :ref:`Taxa <Taxa>` tables contain fuller discussions of synonymiztions made in Neotoma.
-`SynonymTypes <#_Table:_SynonymTypes>`__ and `Taxa <#_Table:_Taxa>`__
-tables contain fuller discussions of synonymiztions made in Neotoma.

-An important feature of Neotoma is that the `Taxa <#_Table:_Taxa>`__ table is hierarchical.
+An important feature of Neotoma is that the :ref:`Taxa <Taxa>` table is hierarchical.
 Each Taxon has a HigherTaxonID, which is the TaxonID of the next higher taxonomic rank.
 Thus, data are stored at the highest taxonomic resolution reported by the original investigators, but can be extracted at a higher taxonomic level.

 Synonymy presents a challenge for any organismal database, particularly for one such as Neotoma, which archives data collected for over a century and which archives extinct taxa, often for which few and fragmentary specimens exist.
 Many changes are due to increased understanding of the diversity within taxonomic groups and of the phylogenetic relationships within and among groups.
 Other changes are due purely to taxonomic rules or conventions set by the International Code of Botanical Nomenclature (McNeill et al. 2006) and the International Code of Zoological Nomenclature (International Commission on Zoological Nomenclature 1999).
 Working groups representing the different taxonomic groups included in Neotoma have established appropriate taxonomic authorities:

 -  Plants – There is no worldwide authority.
 The International Plant Names Index [3]_ lists validly published names, but a listed name is not necessarily the accepted name for a given taxon.
 For families, Neotoma follows the Angiosperm Phylogeny Group II (2003) and Stevens (2007+), which follows and updates APG II.
 The APG is an international consortium of plant taxonomists, and the APG classification utilizes the great quantity of phylogenetic data generated in recent years.
 For lower taxonomic ranks, the various pollen database cooperatives follow appropriate regional floras: